 We forward misdirected claims to the proper payer following state and federal regulations.
 If care providers send claims to a delegated entity, and we are responsible for adjudicating the claim, the delegated entity must forward the claim to us within 10 working days of the receipt of the claim.
 Weekends and federal holidays are not included in working days.

 The delegated entity must identify and track all claims received in error.
 Tracking must include, but is not limited to, the following relevant information:

-When the claim is adjudicated, the delegated entity must notify the care provider of service who the correct payer is, if known, using the Explanation of Payment (EOP) they give to the care provider.
+When the claim is adjudicated, the delegated entity must notify the care provider of service who the correct payer is, if known, using the EOP they give to the care provider.

-For UnitedHealthcare West membership ONLY: If you, the delegated entity, received a claim directly from the billing provider, and you believe that claim is the health plan’s responsibility, please forward it to your respective UHC Regional Mail Office PO Box, which is found on the back of the member’s ID card.
-NOTE: For Medicare Advantage member claims only, please include the timestamp of your original receipt date on the claim submission.
+For UnitedHealthcare West membership ONLY: If you, the delegated entity, received a claim directly from the billing provider, and you believe that claim is the health plan’s responsibility, forward it to your respective UHC Regional Mail Office P.O.
+Box, which is found on the back of the member’s ID card.
+NOTE: For MA member claims only, include the timestamp of your original receipt date on the claim submission.